 Watch our Tree Classics brand spokesperson Jen Lutz as she shows us how to decorate a Christmas tree with ribbon in this step-by-step guide.

-The first step in putting ribbon on your tree is to set the tree up properly.
+The first step in putting a ribbon on your tree is to set the tree up properly.
 If you have an artificial Christmas tree, make sure it is fluffed and that lights are plugged in.
-If you have a live tree, check that it is watered and complete with lights.
+If you have a live tree, check that it is watered and completed with lights.

 Next, choose the ribbon type and pattern for your tree.
 Wired ribbons are ideal because they can hold their shape and be used year after year.
 Thicker ribbons (2 to 5 inches) work well for both large and small trees, as they fill gaps easily and do not slip off the branches.

 For a fuller and more versatile look, consider layering ribbons rather than using only one color, style, or material.
 A sheer ribbon over a solid one can provide a lot of texture without clashing colors or patterns.
 A narrow dark ribbon on top of a wider light-colored one helps give your tree that extra pop of color, and opens a new visual depth to holiday decoration.

-If you’re looking for a DIY decorating trick: take the ends of your ribbon and tie them together with a floral wire or pipe cleaner.
+If you’re looking for a DIY decorating trick: take the ends of your ribbon and tie them together with floral wire or pipe cleaner.
 Tuck the end deep into your tree, then twist into and around an inner branch and bring back to the starting point.
 This is easier to do with artificial Christmas trees since you can bend and adjust branches.
 With real trees, use green pipe cleaners or small floral ties to keep the ribbons in place.

 You can now choose the pattern you want.
-Here are some suggestions for you to try:
+Here are some suggestions for you to try with ribbon: